-12-1-21.
-RUNWAY CONDITIONS
+12-1-16 General

-a.
-State factual information as reported by airport management concerning the condition of the runway surface and describing the accumulation of precipitation.
-Furnish quality of braking action as received from pilots or airport management to all aircraft as follows: 1.
-Describe the quality of braking action using the terms good, fair, poor, or nil.
-If the pilot or airport management reports braking action in other than the foregoing terms, ask them to categorize braking action in these terms.

-2. Include the type of aircraft or vehicle (if known) from which the report is received.
+- 1. Describe the quality of braking action using the terms "good", "good to medium", 'medium', 'medium to poor', poor, or nil.
+If the pilot reports braking action in other than the approved terms, ask them to categorize braking action in these terms. - 2.
+Include the type of aircraft from which the report is received.

-"All runways covered by packed snow six inches deep."
-"Braking action poor reported by an F Twenty-Seven."

-3. If the braking action report affects only a portion of a runway, obtain enough information from the pilot or airport management to describe braking action in terms easily understood by the pilot.
+- "All runways covered by packed snow six inches deep."
+"Braking action poor reported by a Boeing Seven Thirty-Seven." - 3.
+If the braking action report affects only a portion of a runway, obtain enough information from the pilot to describe braking action in terms easily understood by other pilots.

-"Braking action poor first half of runway, reported by a Gulfstream Two."
+- "Braking action poor first half of runway, reported by a Gulfstream Two." - "Braking action poor beyond the intersection of Runway

-"Braking action poor beyond the intersection of Runway Two Seven, reported by a Boeing Seven Twenty-Seven."
+Two Seven, reported by a Boeing Seven Thirty-Seven."

-Descriptive terms, such as first/last half of the runway, should normally be used rather than landmark descriptions; for example, opposite the fire station, south of a taxiway. b.
-State runway friction measurement readings/ values as received from airport management to aircraft as follows:
+Descriptive terms, such as first/last half of the runway, should normally be used rather than landmark descriptions; for example, opposite the fire station, south of a taxiway.

-1. At airports with friction measuring devices, provide runway friction reports, as received from airport management, to pilots on request.
+- b.
+State runway friction measurement readings/values as received from airport management to aircraft as follows: - 1.
+At airports with friction measuring devices, provide runway friction reports, as received from airport management, to pilots on request.
 State the runway number followed by the MU number for each of the three runway zones, the time of the report in UTC, and a word describing the cause of the runway friction problem.

-"Runway Two Seven, MU forty-two, forty-one, twenty-eight at one zero one eight ZULU, ice."

-2. Issue the runway surface condition and/or the runway condition reading (RCR), if provided, to all USAF and ANG aircraft.
+- "Runway Two Seven, MU forty-two, forty-one, twenty-eight at one zero one eight ZULU, ice." - 2.
+Issue the runway surface condition and/or the runway condition reading (RCR), if provided, to all USAF and ANG aircraft.
 Issue the RCR to other aircraft upon request.